 Shell has been a part of Louisiana and the Gulf Coast for more than 100 years.
 We are committed to helping shape a positive future for the region through our business activities, social investment programs and employee volunteer work.
 We partner with many non-profit organisations to support conservation, education in science, engineering, technology and maths (STEM) and economic development projects across the Gulf Coast.
 Our employees also spend thousands of hours volunteering each year to help rebuild damaged homes, protect and restore Louisiana’s coast, and inspire the state’s next generation of scientists, engineers and leaders.

 The Perdido spar was constructed by Technip in Pori, Finland.
 It began its 13,200-kilometre (8,202-mile) journey to Texas, USA, in May 2008, reaching the Gulf of Mexico in August 2008.
 The 170-metre (555-feet) cylindrical spar was then moored securely to the sea floor.
 The Perdido spar’s hull is nearly as tall as the Eiffel Tower in Paris and weighs as much as 10,000 large cars.
 There are 22 direct vertical access wells from the spar.

-The Tobago field, which started production in late 2011, set a world water depth record in drilling and completing a subsea well 2,934 metres (9,626 feet) below the water’s surface.
+The Tobago field, which started production in late 2011, set a world water depth record: a subsea well 2,934 metres (9,626 feet) below the water’s surface.
 This eclipsed the previous subsea water depth well record of 2,852 metres (9,356 feet), which Shell set at the Silvertip field in the Gulf of Mexico.